 Chickpeas – You can use a mix of black beans and chickpeas (garbanzo beans) to make the hummus.
 Take equal parts of black beans and chickpeas and make this outstanding dish.

 Others – You can also add roasted red peppers, fresh cilantro, fava beans, sun-dried tomatoes, etc to this recipe.
+Replace fresh garlic with roasted garlic for sweeter and more complex flavors.

-This hummus will last 4-5 days in the refrigerator when stored in an air-tight container.
+This hummus will last 4-5 days in the refrigerator when stored in an airtight container.

 You can freeze it for up to a month.
-Make the hummus and bring to room temperature before storing it in an airtight, freezer-safe container.
+Make the hummus and bring it to room temperature before storing it in an airtight, freezer-safe container.

 It is better to use it within a week, but if you are freezing, store it in individual packs.
 When you want to eat, thaw it overnight in the refrigerator.